Backlash (2009): Background

-The event was held at the Dunkin' Donuts Center in Providence, Rhode Island.
+The 11th annual Backlash was held at the Dunkin' Donuts Center in Providence, Rhode Island.

-Backlash is a pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
-The concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-The 2009 event was the 11th Backlash and featured the backlash from WrestleMania 25.
-It took place on April 26, 2009, at the Dunkin' Donuts Center in Providence, Rhode Island and featured wrestlers from the Raw, SmackDown, and ECW brands.
+Backlash is a professional wrestling pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
+The concept is based around the backlash from WWE's flagship event, WrestleMania.
+The 11th event featured the backlash from WrestleMania 25 and was scheduled to take place on April 26, 2009, at the Dunkin' Donuts Center in Providence, Rhode Island.
+It featured wrestlers from the Raw, SmackDown, and ECW brand divisions.